JacksonSearles/MealPlanProject/README.md

 * BeautifulSoup: Used for scraping HTML code from websites launched in Selenium browser.
 I.E, how we scrape the balance and transactions from the Binghamton Mealplan site

 * Flask: Allows for data to be passed in from Python file to HTML, using methods such as POST, PUT, etc. This is how we pass the data scraped using BeautifulSoup into the HTML code to be displayed for the user

+* Plotly: Used to create an interactive graph that displays the users daily spending.